pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert len(events) == 2

-Just like when the ``Dog`` class is called the constructor arguments are used to create a ``Dog.Registered`` event object, similarly when the ``add_trick()`` method is called, the values of the method arguments are used to construct a ``Dog.TrickAdded`` event object.
+When the ``Dog`` class is called a ``Dog.Registered`` event object was created.
+Similarly, when the ``add_trick()`` method was called, a ``Dog.TrickAdded`` event object was created.

 .. code-block:: python

     assert isinstance(events[0], Dog.Registered)
     assert isinstance(events[1], Dog.TrickAdded)

+The signatures of the decorated methods are used to define the event classes.
+And the values of the method arguments are used to instantiate the event objects.

-The attributes of the event objects follow from the signatures of the decorated methods.
-Just like the "registered" event has a ``name`` attribute, the "trick added" event has a ``trick`` attribute.
+And so, just like the "registered" event has a ``name`` attribute, the "trick added" event has a ``trick`` attribute.
+The values of these attributes are the values that were given when the methods were called.

 .. code-block:: python